H.R. 1877: Protecting Americans’ Social Security Data Act

 Political appointees lose access to core SSA systems

 H.R.
-1877 would bar political appointees and special government employees from accessing Social Security beneficiary data systems used to issue SSNs, determine eligibility, pay benefits, or store personally identifiable information.
+1877 would bar political appointees from accessing Social Security beneficiary data systems — the systems used to issue Social Security numbers, decide eligibility, pay benefits, or store personal information.

 2